 Creating Music.
 Transforming Lives.
 All of our work centres on the creation of original music, with an emphasis on live performance.
-Our three programmes are Music in Prisons, Making Tracks and Sounding Out.
+Our three main programmes are Music in Prisons, Making Tracks and Sounding Out.
 We also often collaborate for Special Projects such as the Lullaby Project with artists and organisation including contemporary composer Mark-Anthony Turnage, the Royal Philharmonic Orchestra, photographer Lizzie Coombes, Synergy Theatre Project, Rideout, Music Jelly, the Chicago Symphony Orchestra, to name but a few!

 A focus on quality

 Our recipe for success is based on many things: a strong and supportive Trustee base; the right level of funding; an effective project formula; creative ideas; and bags of enthusiasm.
 Undoubtedly though, the key ingredient is the quality of the projects themselves – measured in terms of the skills of the project leaders, the range and condition of the instruments used to create the music, the level of performance, and the relationships we develop with the participants and project partners (such as prison staff and prisons).

 “I was fascinated to see how engaged the men were.
 The environment encourages creativity and engages them in a way they wouldn’t normally be.
 I saw them just walk into a space that was open to everything and anything.”
 Education staff member, HMP Frankland

 The Project Team